Rohingya genocide: Destruction of evidence of crimes

 In February 2018, it was reported that the Burmese military bulldozed and flattened the burnt Rohingya villages and mass graves in order to destroy the evidence of atrocities committed.
 These villages were inhabited by the Rohingya people before they were burnt down by the Burmese military during the 2017 crackdown.
 Some intact villages that lost their Rohingya inhabitants because of the military crackdown were also bulldozed.

 Censorship and harassment of journalists

-Since the 25 August incident, Myanmar blocked media access and the visits of international bodies to Rakhine State.
+Since the 25 August incident, Myanmar has blocked media access and the visits of international bodies to Rakhine State.
 Near Rangoon on 12 December 2017, two Reuters journalists who had been covering the refugee story were charged and imprisoned by the police for violating a 1923 colonial law related to secrecy.
 On 1 February 2018, a Myanmar court denied bail for the two Reuters journalists.
 The UN Secretary-General António Guterres expressed his concern and called for the release of the two journalists, who were released on 7 May 2019 along with over 6,000 other prisoners in a presidential pardon.